Click for 2018 State Contest Results

-Utah History Day is operated by the Utah Division of State History at the historic Rio Grande Depot in Salt Lake City, home of the State History Research Center and Collections, the Utah State Historical Society, the Utah Historical Quarterly, and the Utah State Archives.
+Utah History Day is operated by the Utah Division of State History at the historic Rio Grande Depot in Salt Lake City, home of the Utah State Historical Society, Library and Collections, Utah Historical Quarterly, and next door to the Utah State Archives.
 We appreciate your excitement, commitment, and passion for this program!

 Utah History Day